routingblog/arbitration/content/docs/problems.md

 - CFPB consumer survey found that 79% of consumers didn’t know whether any credit card agreements they signed had an arbitration clause, and only 7% understood that they could not sue their credit card issuer if their contract did include such a clause. [^gilles6]

+- There is no evidence that arbitration clauses lead to lower prices for consumers. [^cfpbexplainer]

 # Opt Out Clauses

 Why do some contracts of adhesion have opt-out clauses?